Ciprofloxacin Ecocifol, 500 mg 10 pcs

 magnesium stearate 10.0 mg,

-corn starch sufficient to produce an uncoated tablet of 1400.0 mg;
+sufficient amount of corn starch to obtain an uncoated tablet weighing 1400.0 mg;

 Shell excipients: